 Chief Executive Officer

-Chief Impact Officer
+Chief Program Officer

 Chief Financial Officer

-Lisa joined Living Goods in 2014 after five years at Chemonics International Inc., where she led strategy and design for large-scale development projects in Africa.
-As the former Business Development Director for Living Goods, she oversaw all business development for East Africa, managing relationships with donors, implementation partners, foreign governments, and the private sector.
-She secured USAID funding opportunities up to $50 million in value and coordinated programs for PlayPumps International and Save the Children.
-Lisa holds a B.A. in International Development Studies from UCLA
+Prior to Living Goods, Lisa spent five years at Chemonics International Inc., where she led strategy, program design, and proposal development for large-scale development projects in Africa.
+As Director of Business Development, East Africa, she oversaw growth for the division, developing and managing a strategy to grow Chemonics’ portfolio in the region.
+In this role, she secured USAID funding opportunities up to $50 million in value.
+Lisa holds a B.A. in International Development Studies from UCLA.

 Thomas Opiyo Onyango